 The grade you nominate your team into is purely an indication of ability, your team may have to be moved up or down prior to Rnd 1 draw being finalised at the discretion of conveynor.
 Be aware that there is no longer a “PAY LATER” option at the payment section, as all players must pay prior to the competition commencing.
 We have a NO PAY NO PLAY policy so ensure all are registered/paid prior to taking the field.

-Registration Cost: - The fee is $130 per player (which includes GST, Council Ground Maintenance Levy and the individual registration).
+Registration Cost and requirements: - The fee is $130 per player (which includes GST, Council Ground Maintenance Levy and the individual registration).
 The approximate cost to play our sport per week - 12 rounds equates to $10.83 per game and 14 rounds (which includes 2 weeks of finals) approximately $9.28 per game.
 Player fees will be adjusted accordingly when necessary to cope with steadily increasing ground fees & the associated costs involved in running the competition.
 All players must be registered on Assemble before taking the field.

 3rd Team Cost: Should any player choose to participate in a 3rd team then that 3rd team is only half price.
 Unfortunately, there is no guarantee we can keep teams separate every week.
 Players can request a Do Not Clash (DNC) & though we do our best to accommodate it is not always possible.

+All players must complete online registration and payment made before taking the field.
+All players must sign the sign on sheet.
+Checks will be completed and it is the team’s delegate’s responsibility to ensure all players meet this requirement.
+Penalties will apply and are at the discretion of the committee.
+The only time you can add to a team is through approval of the competition organiser and only for reasons of permanent injury or pregnancy.

 b.
 UNDER & OVER 30s Mixed on Thursday night will only go ahead with a minimum of 6 teams in each competition.
 NOTE: players turning 35 by 31st December can play in the over 35s.